JeCheeseSmith/Clash-of-ppdb-s/documentation/backend/timers.md

 SELECT pname2 AS pname FROM friend WHERE pname1 = 'a' UNION SELECT pname1 AS pname FROM friend WHERE pname2 = 'a' -- All friends
 UNION
 -- All clan members
-SELECT pname FROM member WHERE cname='c'
+SELECT pname FROM member WHERE cname IN (SELECT cname FROM member WHERE pname='a') UNION
-UNION
 -- Player its self
 SELECT 'a'